 No Footwarmers… Cold Feet

 The original run, one of the most best-loved British TV series of the late-90s to early-aughts, was broadcast in 34 countries worldwide, reaching the US, Spain, and much of Eastern Europe.
 It’s early days to pronounce on the success of the new episodes, but they’ve certainly been well-received by new viewers and old fans alike.
 That’s commendable given the show’s commitment to working with its original cast, and to delivering a realistic account of their development.
 We are in for an amazing ride, so hop in and don’t get the cold feet treatment.

 Clearing up the mess without getting Cold Feet

-Set and filmed in Manchester, Cold Feet was always an odd mix of sitcom sensibilities with soap opera plotlines, featuring characters who learned life lessons as they fell perpetually in and out of love.
+Set and filmed in Manchester, Cold Feet tv series has always been an odd mix of sitcom sensibilities with soap opera plotlines, featuring characters who learned life lessons as they fell perpetually in and out of love.
 The original run of four series concentrated on three couples struggling through the minefields of society and family.
 Public response was strong enough to prompt a fifth, but the 2003 series ended in an almighty mess, with couple #2 negotiating the process of separation, while over in couple #1 leading man Adam (James Nesbitt) was left to clear up after the unexpected death of leading lady Rachel.

 The reboot was never going to be easy.
 The series team have worked hard to reintroduce Adam and his family, friends and lovers to viewers who want to watch British TV abroad and at home.
 The surviving characters have grown and aged, as has their audience.
 The new series sees Adam returning to Manchester from a long stay in Singapore <em>sans</em> Rachel, but with his now-teenage son Matthew in tow.
 Adam’s going to marry a millionaire, while Matthew is dabbling in drugs…